-When it comes to exercise, many women get a little fearful of the weight lifting area.
-This is mainly due to a huge misconception that they will sprout so much new muscle they will look like men.
+When it comes to exercise, many women get a little fearful of the weight training area.
+This is mainly due to a huge misconception that weightlifting for women will cause so much new muscle, they will look like men.

-Sadly, this misconception is a huge reason for many women seriously limiting themselves in workouts.
+Sadly, this misconception is a huge reason for many women who are seriously limiting their fitness capabilities.
 Strength training/ weight training has so many benefits to women.
 It is a great way of developing fitness without limiting you to the cardio room.
 Cardio is often very over used and misunderstood.
 One of the best ways to tone muscle is by giving it some weight to shift!